pyiron/pyiron/docs/source/installation.rst

 =====================
 All the optional dependencies can also be installed via conda directly to simplify the setup of your simulation environment.

-NGLview for visualising atomistic sturctures
+NGLview for Visualising Atomistic Sturctures
 --------------------------------------------
 In pyiron we use the `NGLview <http://nglviewer.org/nglview/latest/>`_ package to visualise atomistic structures directly in the jupyter notebook.
 To enable this feature the NGLview conda package can be installed using: